 The Yahrzeit, meaning “time of the year” in Yiddish, is the anniversary of the death of a relative and is observed as a solemn occasion in all branches of Judaism.
 A special candle is lit, burning for the full 24 hours of the anniversary date.
-The purpose of our program is to serve as a Yahrzeit reminder for you and your family, and to eternally provide information and photographs about your loved ones.
+The purpose of our program is to provide a Yahrzeit reminder for you and your family, and to eternally provide information and photographs about your loved ones.

 When a loved one passes away, it is traditional to observe the seven days of Shivah.
 A yahrzeit marks both the end of the year of mourning, and the anniversary of death.
 Jews are required to commemorate the death of parents, siblings, spouses, or children.
 A 24-hour candle is lit the erev, or evening, before the yarzeit.
 This custom is deeply ingrained in Jewish communities, and is seen as a way to honor the memory and souls of the deceased.